How I handle swearing in my home

 This was a while ago and I've never heard him use it once but if I know my son, he's probably uttered it under his breath when I've told him he must turn off his iPad and come to eat at the table.

 So why is it not a naughty word?
 Well, I mean I suppose it is.
-I’m just very careful about what I attach ‘naughty’ to.
+I'm just very careful about what I attach ‘naughty' to.
 I feel that carries far more weight and negative connotations than any swear word.
 I learned this, from my son, very early on when I said he was naughty when what I meant was, he was being naughty.
-The thing he was doing was naughty by definition, but that didn’t make him a naughty boy.
-Because he’s not.
-He’s good kid.
-He’s a really good kid.
+The thing he was doing was naughty by definition, but that didn't make him a naughty boy.
+Because he's not.
+He's a good kid.
+He's a really good kid.
+When children swear or act out, it’s often about the behaviour, not the person.

 Yeah he's probably going to use a few words he shouldn't and that's entirely my fault at this stage because not only am I inadvertently teaching them to him, I can't help but laugh when he says them.

-I’m not sure where I got it from, I don’t remember anyone instilling the value in me, but as a kid I never swore in front of people I didn’t know, older people and young children.
-And that’s a rule I stick to still.
-I love a good ‘F bomb’ but I’ve always tried to be considerate of others around me and ultimately it’s the consideration for others that I want my son to take with him into the world.
+I'm not sure where I got it from, I don't remember anyone instilling the value in me, but as a kid, I never swore in front of people I didn't know, older people, or young children.
+This is especially important since a younger or older child might copy or influence others more easily.
+And that's a rule I stick to still, as it helps to model respectful language for my son.
+I love a good ‘F bomb' but I've always tried to be considerate of others around me and ultimately it's the consideration for others that I want my son to take with him into the world.

 A comedian and very good friend of mine once told me that not using swear words is silly.
 “They're as expressive as anything we have in this language and to not use them is indeed silly."